bobanetwork/boba_legacy/for-developers/multichain/network-bnb.md

 ### Testnet Fountain for Developers on BNB Testnet L2

-There is a Boba BNB testnet [fountain](https://gateway.boba.network) for `BOBA`.
+There is a Boba BNB testnet [fountain](https://gateway.boba.network/?network=Testnet&chain=BNB) for `BOBA`.
 Authentication is via Twitter - please go to the gateway and connect your MetaMask wallet to the Boba BNB testnet L2.
 In **gateway > wallet**, you will see the `Developer Twitter/Turing test token fountain`.
 This system uses Turing hybrid compute to interact with Twitter.

 ### Bridging

-The standard bridges for `GLMR` (aka `DEV` on Moonbase) and `BOBA` are active, so you can can both bridge and exit `GLMR` and `BOBA` from BNB testnet to Boba BNB testnet and back.
+The standard bridges for `BNB` and `BOBA` are active, so you can can both bridge and exit `BNB` and `BOBA` from BNB testnet to Boba BNB testnet and back.
 The exit delay (the fraud proof window) has been set to 5 minutes (it's normally 7 days) to make development easier.

 ### Analytics and eth\_getLogs